matt-tomkins/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Physical Geography
     institution: The University of Manchester
     year: 2019
-  - course: MSc in Environmental Science (By Research)
+  - course: MSc in Environmental Science
     institution: Lancaster University
     year: 2016
   - course: BSc in Geography